 This is from June 11th of this year.

-It has been proven that there is no democracy in the U.S., rather, it is a dictatorship no different than the dictatorships of Hitler, Napoleon, Mussolini, Gingis Khan, Alexander the Great, and the rest of the tyrants.
+It has been proven that there is no democracy in the U.S. Rather, it is a dictatorship no different than the dictatorships of Hitler, Napoleon, Mussolini, Gingis Khan, Alexander the Great, and the rest of the tyrants.

-Sorry, in the days of Crazy Reagan, the American president issued a presidential order, launch a war against Libya, for example, a presidential order to besiege Libya, a presidential order to boycott Libya, and so on.
+In the crazy days of Reagan, sorry, in the days of crazy Reagan, the American president issued a presidential order to launch a war against Libya, for example, a presidential order to besiege Libya, a presidential order to boycott Libya, and so on.

 Is this a democracy or a dictatorship?